 FLORIDA DEPARTMENT OF HEALTH IN OKALOOSA COUNTY ADDRESSES COUNTY HEALTH RANKINGS

-FORT WALTON BEACH, Fla. —The Florida Department of Health in Okaloosa County recognizes the value in measuring health outcomes and today acknowledged the 2019 County Health Rankings & Roadmaps tool released by the University of Wisconsin and the Robert Wood Johnson Foundation.
+FORT WALTON BEACH, Fla. —The Florida Department of Health in Okaloosa County (DOH-Okaloosa) recognizes the value in measuring health outcomes and acknowledges the 2022 County Health Rankings & Roadmaps tool released by the University of Wisconsin and the Robert Wood Johnson Foundation.
 This study highlights the many community factors that influence health and uses established data, much of which is available from the department at www.FLHealthCHARTS.com.

 These rankings are a snapshot of the health of counties across the country, and they emphasize that health is not a singular effort but a combined work in progress across all community partners.
 The department works in collaboration with local governments, non-profit organizations, health care facilities, business groups, schools, faith-based organizations and many other stakeholders to improve the health of all people in Okaloosa County.
 These rankings use data related to physical environments, social and economic factors, health behaviors and clinical care.